Pułtusk: Interbellum and World War II

 The town was reintegrated with Poland, when the country regained independence following World War I in 1918.
-During the Polish-Soviet War, it was fiercely defended by Poles on August 9-10, 1920, at the eve of the Battle of Warsaw.
+During the Polish-Soviet War, it was fiercely defended by Poles on August 9–10, 1920, at the eve of the Battle of Warsaw.
 On August 13, the Russians captured the town, and then they massacred captured Polish soldiers.
 On August 17, the Polish 9th Infantry Division recaptured the town.
 In the interbellum the Polish 13th Infantry Regiment was stationed in Pułtusk.
-In 1931 the town had some 16,800 inhabitants.
+According to the 1921 census, the town had a population of 13,504, 56.6% Polish and 43.4% Jewish.

-As a result of the German invasion of Poland, which started World War II in September 1939, Pułtusk was occupied by the Wehrmacht and incorporated into Nazi Germany.
-Already on September 12-13, 1939, the Einsatzgruppe V entered the town to commit atrocities against the population.
+As a result of the German invasion of Poland, which started World War II, Pułtusk was occupied by the Wehrmacht on September 7, 1939, and incorporated into Nazi Germany.
+Already on September 12–13, 1939, the Einsatzgruppe V entered the town to commit atrocities against the population.
 Nazi Germany operated a police prison, court prison and forced labour camp in the town.
 The German police carried out executions of Poles in the local prison in November and December 1939.
 During the German occupation, approximately 50% of the city's inhabitants, mostly Jews, were expelled or deported, some to Nazi concentration camps.
 In 1941-1945 it was renamed in German as Ostenburg, to erase traces of Polish origin.
 On December 17, 1942, the Gestapo carried out a public execution of four members of the Home Army, the leading Polish resistance organization.
 In the battle for Pułtusk during later World War II, over 16,000 soldiers of the Soviet Red Army were killed.
 As a result of the battle, approximately 85% of the city was destroyed.

-On September 7, 1939, the city became under the control of Nazi Germany.
 On September 27, the Germans deported most of the Jews to concentration camps.
 Some eventually made their way to the Soviet border but many died in the camps.
 In the 21st century, descendants of Pułtusk Jewry are found mainly in Israel, the United States, Canada, and Argentina.